 - Use of non-state resources helps compensate for reduced state resources

-- Food Stamps help local communities generate economic activity - every $5 in food stamp benefits generates $9.20 in total community spending
+- SNAP (Food Stamps) help local communities generate economic activity - every $5 in SNAP (Food Stamp) benefits generates $9.20 in total community spending

-- Food Stamps help local businesses and workers achieve their highest performance level - employees whose food needs are met at home take fewer sick days and are more productive
+- SNAP (Food Stamps) helps local businesses and workers achieve their highest performance level - employees whose food needs are met at home take fewer sick days and are more productive